Abstract¶

 The author byline has served as the primary unit of academic credit for over three centuries.
 Despite radical transformation in how science is conducted, from the solitary natural philosopher to hundred-person collaborations spanning continents, the format of authorship attribution has remained essentially unchanged: a linear, ordered list of names.

-This compression of multi-dimensional contributions into a one-dimensional sequence creates well-documented tensions.
+This flattening of rich, overlapping contributions into a single ordered sequence creates well-documented tensions.
 Early-career researchers depend on first-author publications for career advancement.
 Principal investigators expect last-author or corresponding-author designations to signal intellectual leadership.
 Middle authors, often building critical infrastructure, contributing specialized techniques, or performing essential validation, receive minimal credit differentiation.

 The consequences are not merely symbolic.
 Authorship disputes are among the leading causes of research misconduct complaints Rennie et al. (1997).
 Junior researchers report delaying publications and avoiding collaborations to protect their authorship position Sauermann & Haeussler (2017).
 The incentive structures that flow from linear author lists actively hinder the collaborative, interdisciplinary team science that modern challenges demand Wuchty et al. (2007).